The-XSS-Rat/SecurityTesting/SubDomainEnum.md

      amass intel -org google
     This will result in CIDR records:
      amass intel -ip -src -cidr IP.IP.IP.IP
+## Other general tools
+We can run other tools like SubFinder, FinDomain, dnssearch,... to complete our list, for those see the github pages.

 # List of Tools
 ## General Tools